Female student explaining a poster to two male students.

 Brianna Cordeiro | Premedical Health Studies ‘23

-The theme of this year’s conference was A Healthcare Mosaic: The Importance of Diversity in Healthcare.
-The event began with a keynote address from Dr. Laura Baecher-Lind, Dean of Educational Affairs and Professor of Obstetrics and Gynecology at Tufts University School of Medicine.
+The event opened with a keynote address from Dr. Laura Baecher-Lind, Dean of Educational Affairs and Professor of Obstetrics and Gynecology at Tufts University School of Medicine.
+She discussed the evolving landscape of healthcare and the importance of representation in the field.

 “We have an idea to develop a new platform to test drugs.
 In this case, we’ll use a plant, observing its movements.
 The plants are sprouting now, and we hope to harvest them in July to begin testing.
 Besides the ethical reasons, testing drugs on plants is a more affordable option.”